More Carthay Circle pages: interior views | projection and sound |

 A night shot of the miner by Padilla Co. from the January 1929 issue of Pacific Coast Architect.
 Thanks to Mike Hume for spotting it.

 A c.1930 photo taken from the roof looking northwest toward Hollywood.
 Wilshire Blvd. is two blocks away from us.
 The photo from the California Historical Society is in the USC Digital Library collection.

-Thanks to the wonderful Bruce Torrence Hollywood Photograph Collection for this 1931 photo.
-Browse their site for 37 more Carthay Circle photos.
-Or, if you have an afternoon to spare, take a peek at the 251 theatre photos in the collection.
+Thanks to the wonderful Bruce Torrence Historic Hollywood Photographs collection for this 1931 photo.
+Browse their site for 19 more Carthay Circle photos.
+And there are more filed under their category of premieres.
+Or, if you have an afternoon to spare, take a peek at the over 250 theatre photos in the collection.

 A small piece of a 1933 Pettits Studio panorama taken at the corner of La Cienega and Pico.
 In this detail we're looking northeast across La Cienega to the Pico Fairway driving range and the theatre beyond.